Weekly Meter

 Shenandoah, Warren, Clarke, Fauquier, Frederick Counties, Winchester City, and West Virginia.

-Contract activity for January 12 - 18 , 2025 in the Virginia Countryside and Werst Virginia Panhandle area was down 19.3% compared to the same seven-day period last year.
-Through the first 18 days of the year, activity is down 10.5%.
+Contract activity for February 9 - 15, 2025 in the Virginia Countryside and West Virginia Panhandle area was down just 0.7% compared to the same seven-day period last year – a difference of just one contract.

 Key Takeaways